American teen Jovic stuns Paolini at Australian Open for career-best win

-MELBOURNE, Jan 23 : American 18-year-old Iva Jovic pulled off the biggest upset of her young career when she stunned Italian seventh seed Jasmine Paolini 6-2 7-6(3) at the Australian Open on Friday for her first Grand Slam last-16 appearance.
+MELBOURNE, Jan 23 : American 18-year-old Iva Jovic pulled off the biggest upset of her young career when she stunned Italian seventh seed Jasmine Paolini 6-2 7-6(3) at the Australian Open on Friday to earn her first Grand Slam last-16 appearance.

 "It feels amazing, I've been working really hard for it.
 I've been wanting this one for a while now," she said.